FDA blames baby formula crisis on outdated systems, training, other missteps

 The plant was shut down after the Cronobacter pathogen was detected in the pathogen supply and led to at least four infant illnesses.

-One of Solomon’s solutions includes increasing understanding about Cronobacter, finding “scientific gaps” in understanding the bacteria’s contamination and illness capabilities.
+One of Solomon’s solutions includes increasing understanding of Cronobacter, finding “scientific gaps” in understanding the bacteria’s contamination and illness capabilities.